• Skip to main content

 • Trim end off tomatoes before slicing so they'll lay flat.
 Places slices on a plate (or a couple plates) a sprinkle with salt.
 Let sit for 30 minutes and then pour off the excess juice and pat tomatoes dry.

-• Place tomato slices on a parchment lined baking sheet sprayed with cooking spray.
+• Place tomato slices on a parchment lined baking sheet sprayed with cooking spray and brush with olive oil.

 • Combine remaining ingredients in a small bowl and sprinkle on top of tomato slices.